-Culverts (where visible) were visually examined to determine its condition and if adequate cover is present.
-For purposes of this evaluation, adequate cover means there is more than one foot of cover over the culvert (inclusive of the pavement).
-The condition of the culvert was limited to a visual review to determine if there is distortion in the shape (e.g., out of round) or evidence of corrosion (for steel culverts).
+Culverts (where visible) were visually examined to determine the condition and if adequate cover is present.

+For purposes of this evaluation, adequate cover means there is more than one foot of cover over the culvert is distortion in the shape (e.g., out of round) or evidence of corrosion (for steel culverts).
 The condition of concrete culverts is limited to evidence of cracking or surface spalling.